If we are not able to do something, we won’t do it. It is that simple.

 These are two of the golden rules in behavior change: Make it simple and start small.

-We know now that we can increase our odds of success in creating new habits by starting small and increasing difficulty gradually.
+We can increase our odds of success in creating new habits by starting small and increasing difficulty gradually.
 Your focus should be on one step at a time and to make sure you are able to take that next step.

 That is exactly what Joey did; he made exercising ridiculously easy.
 He noticed that once he did that, working out became more fun and much of the habit happened by itself.
 Joey still loves wearing his cowboy hat, but the difference now after developing his exercising habit is that he can pretend he is Matthew McConaughey in Magic Mike.